mattmaynes2/aria/reports/proposal/proposal.md

 #### 3. Sensor Communication and Discovery

+Sensor communication will all be routed through the communication service.
+This will use the communication protocol from the previous milestone.
+To aid in usability, when a new device is added to the network it will follow a discovery protocol to add itself to the machine learning server's system.
+The discovery protocol and implementation will be completed in this milestone.

 #### 4. Sensors and Actuators Inputs and Control

 #### 5. Gateway + Web Client